just-kiss-it/u_will/mx19-1-kde-by-jki.md

 *(you can go [there](https://sourceforge.net/projects/mx-19-1-kde-by-jki/files/) to read the rest!)*

-All I did was downloaded the **Feb 15, 2020 MX-19.1_x64 ISO**, updated, upgraded, installed the **KDE Plasma Desktop**, booted into that and carefully purged the XFCE cruft.
+All I did was downloaded the **Feb 15, 2020 MX-19.1_x64 ISO**, updated, upgraded, installed the **KDE Plasma Desktop**, booted into that and carefully purged the XFCE cruft using `Aptitude` and `Synaptic`.
 Anyone could do it, but satisfactory results are difficult to achieve.
 I've had varying levels of success with marrying MX Linux & Plasma over several years, and this is the best Respin I've tried, and I have tried many.

 I've used it live on a USB, installed it on several older machines & VirtualBox.